nlf/riakpbc/README.md

 `range_min` and `range_max` values.

 NB: 2i index queries only work when the index exists.
-Pass an `indexes` array as part of your `put` calls to add them:
+Pass an `indexes` array as part of your `put` calls to index objects as they're stored:

 ```javascript
 client.put({ bucket: '...', key: '..', content: { value: '...', indexes: [{ key: 'friends_bin', value: user.first_name }] } }, ...) function (...) {